Povstalec/StargateJourney/faq.md

 Stargates only generate in some dimensions specified by the mod or by a datapack.
 You need to reach the dimension otherwise first and place your own Stargate there.
 If the dimension should have generated a Stargate (e.g. dimension is from Stargate Journey), then the gate either didn't generate or was broken by a player.
-The gate may not generate in some cases - e.g. when an mod that modifies structure generation (or lookups) is installed.
+The gate may not generate in some cases - e.g. when a mod that modifies structure generation (or lookups) is installed.
 Please check the [known incompatibilities]({{ '/#known-incompatibilities' | absolute_url }}) for more information.
 If you want to make a gate generate in the dimension, you can create a datapack by following this [guide]({{ '/datapacks/datapacks_outdated/#adding-a-dimension-to-stargate-network' | absolute_url }}).

 [//]: # (TODO: add link to list of errors and their explanations)